lucasnbsb/Data-Structures-and-Algorithms/README.md

     - remove all characters maching the left pointer as it walks along , till you get to the repeated character
     - update maxsize after before walking the right pointer

+### 5. Longest Palindromic Substring
+    - two pointer scan on every position
+    - keep track of the largest string
+    - check for odd and even length strings by having the check start with r and l at the same position (odd) and on consecutive positions (even)

 ### 7. Reverse Integer
     - store a boolean for isnegative on the number
     - use the absolute value of the number